The House of the Spirits (film): Epilogue

 Blanca and the elderly Esteban return to Tres Marías with Alba.
 Esteban is finally visited by Clara's spirit, who has come to help the old man on to the next world.
 Blanca sits outside and ponders her life, looking forward to a future with Pedro and their daughter.
 She reflects on how she does not want to live her life with anger or hatred—instead, she wishes to move forward and be happy.

 Production

 Development

 Author Isabel Allende received numerous offers from producers and agents to adapt her novel The House of the Spirits upon publication in 1982, but did not agree to option the work until Danish filmmaker Bille August convinced her with his vision for the film.
 In January 1993, Miramax acquired North American distribution rights for the film.

 Casting

 Controversy occurred over the casting of predominantly white English-speaking actors in a Latin American period film.
 Producer Bernd Eichinger defended the decision on the basis that the film needed internationally recognized actors.
 The film’s premiere in the U.S. was met with protests from Latino actors over the casting issue.

 Filming

-Principal photography took place in Denmark, with some scenes filmed in Lisbon and Alentejo, Portugal, from January 1993 to April.
+Principal photography took place in Denmark, with some scenes filmed in Lisbon, in the Monte das Três Marias located in Cercal do Alentejo and in Vila Nova de Milfontes, Portugal, from January 1993 to April.